How local authorities and health boards should implement the Real Living Wage.

 2. Real Living Wage rate

 The costings do not currently include sick pay, sleep-ins or any other hours where there is no requirement to pay the national minimum wage.
-However, local authorities and health boards should be aware there may be circumstances in which providers have a legal obligation and/or maybe required to pay the Real Living Wage in order to meet their duties as an employer when a social care worker is absent from work.
+However, local authorities and health boards should be aware there may be circumstances in which providers have a legal obligation and/or maybe required to pay the RLW in order to meet their duties as an employer when a social care worker is absent from work.

 3. Who is included in this commitment?

-The uplift will apply to registered workers in care homes and domiciliary care (both adults and children’s services) and registered domiciliary care workers in supported living settings.
-It will also be received by all personal assistants funded through a local authority direct payment.
+The uplift will apply to registered workers in care homes and domiciliary care (both adults and children’s services) and in residential family centres.
+It will also apply to registered domiciliary care workers in supported living settings and to all personal assistants funded through a local authority direct payment (see section 7).

 Further detail on those roles in scope and not in scope for this commitment can be found in Annex A.